 If you are looking for a one of a kind dive for a drink, and a bit of local culture Montero’s is what to do in Brooklyn Heights and one of the last remaining longshoremen bars in the city.

 Their cool vintage neon sign has been a backdrop for many fashion and photo shoots, even with Twiggy.
 But this bar’s clientele were the seafarers and longshoremen from around the world.
 The sailors who’d come into the port here had a strong affection for the place, and as a gift would give Pilar Montero (the owner) little nautical-themed gifts that the sailors would carve, or make during their months at sea.

 This is how the bar evolved into having a nautical theme as the owner would decorate the place with her gifts from her loyal patrons.

 After sailors came and went Brooklynites came here for their dive bar appeal and a throwback to their humble roots as most places became overpriced fancy cocktails starting at $15.
 Here you could still grab a beer, or a cocktail without breaking the bank.

 Sadly Pilar passed away in 2012 at the age of 90 but her son Pepe Montero runs the place continuing the tradition.

 In 2016 Pepe Montero offered to put up the place for sale.
 On the condition that whoever buys, buys the entire block, with six other buildings and owners for a cool $56,000,000.
 Roughly seven million per building and three times the asking price!

-The future is uncertain with this place so if you’re nearby grab a drink while you can.
+The future is uncertain with this hidden gem in Brooklyn Heights so if you’re nearby grab a drink while you can.